spack/spack/lib/spack/docs/packaging_guide.rst

-Alternatively, if both files had been installed by the software into the ``share/tests`` subdirectory of the installation prefix, the paths to the two files could be referenced as follows:
+Alternatively, if both files had been installed by the software into the ``share/tests`` subdirectory of the installation prefix, the paths to the two files would be referenced as follows:

 .. code-block:: python